 Sleep Apnea Headaches

 Sleep apnea headaches typically occur in the morning, immediately upon awakening.
 They occur often, perhaps 50% of the time or more.
 It occurs on both sides of the head.
-Normally, it will resolve within a half hour of wakening.
+Normally, it will resolve within a half-hour of awakening.